Anish-shakya/60-Days-of-SQL/README.md

 ## Day 51 of 60days
 - During My sql learning journey, Today I started learn about how data driven decision can be made using SQL OLAP (On line Analytical Processing)

+## OLAP (On Line Analytical Processing)
+- It is used to interactively analyze the data and to summarize and visualize it.
+- Various OLAP operation is used to look for interesting pattern.
+- Some operators are:
+  - CUBE
+  - ROLLUP
+  - GROUPING SETS

 ## CUBE